john-itcsolutions/cheirrs/README.md

 ## A Second Model on a second controller:

 (The database schema for ITCSA's project are private and available only under certain conditions.)

+   {  If you have implemented a kubeflow installation (above) on the Host (on a microk8s cloud/controller),
+     you will need to obtain multipass:

+`sudo snap install multipass --classic`

+     then

+`multipass launch -n <machine-name> -c 2 -m 12GB -d 25GB`

+     (You can tweak these settings)
+     And end-up with a LTS Ubuntu vm to install the following software on.

+`multipass shell <machine-name>`

+     is how to enter the vm.

+     You should create a place to mount your Host's working directory:

+`mkdir ~/shared`

+     You will need to mount your working directory on the Host to the vm:

+ `multipass mount /path/to/working/dir <machine-name>:~/shared`

+ `sudo snap install juju --classic`

+ `sudo snap install juju-helpers --classic`

+ `sudo snap install juju-wait --classic`

+     The following is to be performed on the vm, in this case ..  }

 Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost was already installed, and juju created a 'localhost' cloud for you to use.
 Verify this with `juju clouds`):